Borcioo/Dayz-Types-Splitter/README.md

 files_to_convert(folder)
 ```

-go files with extension .c (see example file in folder, you can vonver multiply files at once)
+go files with extension .c (see example file in folder, you can conver multiply files at once)

 next run